1 minute read.Last Modified 2023-09-13 10:25 EDT

-It is recommended to set up your system connections before setting up data sharing.
-This allows integrating TrueNAS into your specific security and network environment before attempting to store or share critical data.
+We recommend setting up your system connections before setting up data sharing.
+This integrates TrueNAS into your specific security and network environment.
+Configure these settings before attempting to store or share critical data.

 The Network Summary gives a concise overview of the current network setup.
-Information about the currently active Interfaces, Default Routes, and Nameservers is provided.
+It provides information about the currently active Interfaces, Default Routes and Nameservers.
 These areas are not editable.

 Interfaces shows any configured physical, bridge, LAGG, and vlan interfaces.
 All detected physical interfaces are listed, even when unconfigured.
 The IPv4 or IPv6 address displays when a Static IP is saved for an interface.